ComPWA/expertsystem/doc/adr/0001-standardize-release-flow.md

 ## Context and Problem Statement

-To create a release on PyPI, we currently tag a commit and Travis will automatically publish the package to PyPI.
-However, PyPI extracts the version number of the release from `setup.py`, not from the tag on GitHub.
+To create a release on PyPI, we currently tag a commit and Travis will automatically deploy the package to PyPI.
+However, PyPI extracts the version number from `setup.py`, not from the tag on GitHub.
 You therefore first have to create a PR that modifies `setup.py` and only then one can add tag it, see e.g. [#69](https://github.com/ComPWA/expertsystem/pull/69).
 This is not only bothersome, but also prone to errors.

-Also, semantic version is currently used.
-Is this the best choice for the project?
+Also, we currently use semantic version.
+Is this the best choice for this project?

 *Note: this ADR also touches on our packaging system -- we currently only work with a `setup.py` file.*